AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 Be patient with this process as you want slowly lower pH (and KH well), as earlier stated you can increase your percentage of RO or DI water each time you change water however you do not want stress fish by a large RO percentage right away.

-Also keep in mind that Peat, Bio Lif, Driftwood, and Aquarium Drift Wood , Frog Moss (see picture to the left) will slowly work on pH and KH reduction, NOT overnight!
+Also keep in mind that Peat, Drift Wood, Frog (Pillow) Moss (see picture to the left) will slowly work on pH and KH reduction, NOT overnight!

 Driftwood can be cut into increasingly smaller pieces for more water exposure to pH reducing tannins to increase effectiveness.

 These products act as low pH buffers and will generally not bring down a pH immediately (nor do you want to either!), if your KH is especially high this will take time and subsequent water changes with blended RO water (which will “cut” the pH).
-However you can boil peat in a pot or Bio Lif (almond Leaves) to release all the acid faster.
+However you can boil peat in a pot or almond leaves to release all the acid faster.

 In a related thought, if too many tannins are released, using less peat, peat, or driftwood may be advised (as noted earlier Driftwood can also be cut into pieces).

-A true acid buffer such as SeaChem Acid Buffer can also be used for more immediate results, however it is a must to use such acid buffer products with either SeaChen Alkaline Buffer or even just baking soda so as to maintain a stable pH (and also provide CO2 for live plants if kept).
+A true acid buffer such as SeaChem Acid Buffer can also be used for more immediate results, however it is often necessary to use such acid buffer products with either SeaChen Alkaline Buffer or even just baking soda so as to maintain a stable pH (and also provide CO2 for live plants if kept).

-Bio Lif with a constant supply of calcium ions provided by a second product would be my first choice (based on the benefits of constant mineral ions/cations as pointed out earlier in the article), followed by still excellent Atison’s Spa or Marc Weiss Instant Amazon (which also contains calcium) as other choices, albeit with a less constant supply of mineral ions.
+Natural tannin products such as Pillow Moss along with a constant supply of calcium ions provided by a second product would be my first choice (based on the benefits of constant mineral ions/cations as pointed out earlier in the article).

-As to Atison’s SPA, this is growing in popularity among Betta enthusiasts due to mega internet site promotions by Dr. Fosters and PetsMart.
+As to Atison’s SPA, this is growing in popularity among Betta enthusiasts due to mega internet site promotions.

-The use of Bio Lif OR other peat sources (Pillow Moss, etc.) supplemented by a separate addition such as with Wonder Shells or a drip method of liquid calcium (a other minerals, both “soft” & “hard”) with products such as SeaChem Replenish in a volume of water with will add a constant supply of important mineral cations that are essential for fish or even water changes using high calcium water.
+Other choices include the before mentioned Pillow Moss, Peat, Driftwood pieces, etc. supplemented by a separate addition of minerals such as with Wonder Shells or a drip method of liquid calcium with products such as SeaChem Replenish in a volume of water which will add a constant supply of important mineral cations that are essential for fish or even water changes using high calcium water.

 Finally it is important as you also want to note that the Amazon River starts high in the Andes Mountains where it picks up a lot of minerals only to be buffer “down” by organics such as peat and bio-decay (as well as dilution from copious amounts of rain water).
 Bio decay will also add nitric acid which will further lower pH (providing you do not over clean the substrate).
 Because of this, do not try and lower GH (only carbonate hardness), calcium in particular as this is still an important element for osmoregulation in Discus and other Amazonian fish as well (calcium aids in a reducing Redox as well!).

-Better to concentrate on a stable KH and use blended or re-mineralized RO water along with pH buffering products such as Bio Lif (almond leaves), peat and Drift Wood (Mango Wood), or at the very least use true acid buffering products such as SeaChem’s Acid Buffer (which should be always used in combination with an alkaline buffer, even baking soda.
+Better to concentrate on a stable KH and use blended or re-mineralized RO water along with pH buffering products such as Indian Almond Leaves, Pillow Moss, Peat, and Drift Wood, or at the very least use true acid buffering products such as SeaChem’s Acid Buffer (which should be always used in combination with an alkaline buffer, even baking soda.

 FACTS ABOUT MINERALS/ELECTROLYTES AND CALCIUM;